mcavs/ESTUStat_2024Spring_MachineLearningMethodsandApplications/Homeworks/Homework2/Readme.md

 1. Give details of your task with the problem, features, and target (10 pts).
 2. Describe the dataset in your task (10 pts).
 3. Train a logistic regression and a decision tree models.
-(20 pts).
+(10 pts).
-4. Report the performance of the trained models using necessary metrics (20 pts).
+4. Report the performance of the trained models using necessary metrics (10 pts).
 5. Check the overfitting problem in the models (20 pts).
+6. Check and solve (if any) the imbalancedness problem (20 pts).
-6. Improve the prediction performance of the decision tree model tuning hyperparameters (20 pts.)
+7. Improve the prediction performance of the decision tree model tuning hyperparameters (20 pts)

 ## Grading